Chief Conductor:Bamberger Symphoniker

 “Together, I think they’ve created one of the most exciting partnerships in orchestra music of the last 9 years.”

 Tom Service The Guardian

 Jonathan is an inspiration to young musicians.
-In March 2013 he made his debut with the Junge Deutsche Philharmonic and, at the request of the players, was offered the position of Principal Conductor and Artistic Advisor which he takes up in the summer of 2014.
-His commitment to working with young players extends to his re-engagement with the Gustav Mahler Youth Orchestra, with whom he will tour in 2015, and his continuing relationship with the Karlsruhe and Lucerne Music Schools.
+In March 2013 he made his debut with the Junge Deutsche Philharmonic and, at the request of the players, was offered the position of Principal Conductor and Artistic Advisor.
+His commitment to working with young players extends to his relationship with the Gustav Mahler Youth Orchestra, with whom he returned in 2015 for acclaimed performances of Mahler Symphony No 2 across Europe.

 Nott has a distinguished recording career.
 Gyorgy Ligeti became one of his mentors and, with the Berlin Philharmonic, Jonathan recorded the composer’s complete orchestral works for Teldec.
 Under the Tudor Records label, he has amassed an award-winning discography of works by Mahler, Bruckner, Schubert and Stravinsky recorded with his Bamberg Symphony Orchestra.
-In early 2013, Sony released a CD , with Nott and the Orchestra, of Wagner excerpts with Klaus Florian Vogt and in August 2013 Tudor released Mahler Symphonies 6 and 8, the completion of Nott’s acclaimed Mahler cycle.
+In 2010 their recording of Mahler Symphony No 9 was awarded the Midem Award for best symphonic recording.
+In early 2013, Sony released a CD, with Nott and the Orchestra, of Wagner excerpts with Klaus Florian Vogt and in August 2013 Tudor released Mahler Symphonies 6 and 8, the completion of Nott’s acclaimed Mahler cycle.

 This biography is updated regularly.
 Please contact Terry Shew or Tanja Schnitzer for the most recent version and destroy any previously held material.
 All editing should be approved by Askonas Holt.